WebOfTrustInfo/rwot6-santabarbara/draft-documents/permissionless-replicating-decentralised-storage-network.md

 i.e. almost all of the entity's historical data and then receive occasional updates.

-Revoking access to an already shared data is a problematic.
+Revoking access to an already shared data is problematic.
 This is because, once a consumer has access to the data, then they could have made a copy of the data.